windrunners/HazeScene-dataset/README.md

-# train dataset and test dataset
+# test and train dataset

 ## Baidu Netdisk
 You can download the test dataset from here. [test dataset](https://pan.baidu.com/s/10upFjclTTmpZdBiUXHjQpA?pwd=6afc)